-Release date: July 20, 2009
+Release date : July 20, 2009 Protocol version : 0x98

 B.7.1 Failover

 The reference implementation now includes a simple failover mechanism.
 A switch can be configured with a list of controllers.
 If the first controller fails, it will automatically switch over to the second controller on the list.